 - You can send videos, audio clips, GIFs, and more with your messages.
 Creating an eye-catching and compelling message is easier with MMS.

 - With a character limit of 16,000, you can send longer messages with MMS.
-These are perfect for sharing updates, promotions, sales, and so on.
+These are perfect for sharing updates, promotions, sales, etc.

 Disadvantages to MMS